An In-Depth Look into 5G ON-OFF Loops in the Wild

 - Register your own account (recommended).
 You can use GUEST or usernames provided by the MI-LAB team (username: mssn_5g1, password: MSSN_2025_5Gmeas).

-- Run stationary experiments at selected locations to avoid the impact of environamental and radio dynamics.
+- Run stationary experiments at selected locations to avoid the impact of environmental and radio dynamics.
 We encourage to use other apps to check the serving cells over time (to check whether 5G ON-OFF switches occur).

 - Please run each experiment for 3-5 minutes or longer to capture multiple ON-OFF switches if applicable.